 As with the take-off, the remote pilot calls Clear before landing, to which a designated crew member replies with Clear.
 This exchange provides the same benefits as during take-off.

-The remote pilot then lands the UAS and disarms it using the facilities provided by the specific model of UAS being used.
-After disarming, the remote pilot will approach the UAS and power down the batteries, after which they call Aircraft safe.
+The remote pilot then lands the RPA and disarms it using the facilities provided by the specific model of RPA being used.
+After disarming, the remote pilot will approach the RPA and power down the batteries, after which they call Aircraft safe.